Go Back

 • Whisk the milk and yoghurt together before pouring into the well.
 Using your hands, gently bring the ingredients together to form a soft, slightly sticky dough.

-• Turn out onto a floured work surface and gently knead together, before stretching the dough to about 2cm thickness.
+• Turn out onto a floured work surface and gently knead together before stretching the dough to about 1cm (⅓ inch) thick.
+Fold the dough over itself (like a book) to create two layers, and gently press together until your dough is about 2cm (⅔ inch) thick.

-• Using a cookie cutter of your choice, cut your scones out and place them onto your pre-greased baking sheets.
-The smaller your cutter the more scones you will get.
-Reform and stretch the dough as required to use all of the dough.
+• Using a round cutter (in the size of your choice), cut out your scones and place them onto your pre-greased baking tray.
+The smaller your cutter, the more scones you will get.
+Reform, stretch and fold the dough as needed to use it all and get as many scones as possible.

 • Leave your scones to rest on the tray for about 10 minutes before brushing the tops with some extra milk.

-• Bake in your pre-heated oven for 10 minutes.
-If you are making smaller scones, keep a close eye on them as you may need to reduce the baking time to suit.
+• Bake in your preheated oven for 10 minutes.
+If you are making smaller scones, keep a close eye on them, as you may need to reduce the baking time.

-• Once cool enough to touch, transfer to a wire rack to cool completely or enjoy whilst still warm.
+• Once cool enough to touch, transfer to a wire cooling rack to cool completely or enjoy while still warm.

 IMPORTANT NOTE: